pradyumnabits/distr-comp-assignment1/README.md

 Run the client script with the following command and follow the prompts to download files: sh ./client.sh
-Alternatively  run the following command python ./client.py
+Alternatively run the following command, python ./client.py